websight-io/docs/docs/docs/developers/development/dialogs/index.md

 }
 ```

-This will result with following in UI dialog:
+This will result in the following within the UI dialog:

 ![Dialog example tab1](dialog-example-tab1.png)